wso2/carbon-kernel/docs/KernelFeatures/DevelopingaCarbonTool.md

 # Developing a Carbon Tool
 > The process of developing tools for a Carbon product is explained below.
-For the full list of capabilities available in Carbon Kernel 5.2.0, see the [root README.md file](../../README.md).
+For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).

 See the topics given below for information on Carbon tools.